Welcome to the wonderful world of DIY hydroponics for beginners.

 RGGS is, however, not well suited for indoor growing.

-Still I will show you how I build my RGGS to grow anything from tomatoes and chillies to herbs and leafy greens.
+Still, I will show you how I build my RGGS to grow anything from tomatoes and chilies to herbs and leafy greens.

 Summary: DWC hydroponic is ideal for beginners

 DWC systems are inexpensive and easy to set up and clean.
-And a DIY hydroponic system for beginners almost always start with a DWC system.
+And a DIY hydroponic system for beginners almost always starts with a DWC system.

 This is for a good reason.
 There is however one limitation you should be aware of.

-The main disadvantage with DWC is that you have to grow plants that follow the same growth cycle in each DWC container.
+The main disadvantage of DWC is that you have to grow plants that follow the same growth cycle in each DWC container.

-Even when seedling are placed in separate net pots you still need to be mindful of the growth cycles.
+Even when seedlings are placed in separate net pots you still need to be mindful of the growth cycles.

-You could for example not grow basil and oregano in the same DWC container.
+You should for example not grow basil and oregano in the same DWC container.
 The basil seedlings would grow much faster than the oregano seedlings.